Lego Castle: Royal Knights (1995–1996)

 The Royal Knights were the first Lego theme to have skeletons, starting with the first ever skeleton set "Skeleton Surprise".
 Their leader was the Royal King.
-Their largest set was the 6090 Royal Knight's Castle.
-This faction also introduced the fan favorite silver longsword, which is used by the Royal King.
+Their largest set was the Royal Knight's Castle (6090).
+This faction also introduced the fan favourite silver longsword, which is used by the Royal King.

 Dark Forest (1996)

 The Dark Forest faction is similar to Forestmen, almost as a reboot of the former team, and uses the same shields and iconography.
-With only three sets released it ties with Wolfpack for the smallest Castle faction ever, and the largest set was 6079 Dark Forest Fortress.
+With only three sets released it ties with Wolfpack for the smallest Castle faction ever, and the largest set was Dark Forest Fortress (6079).
 This theme was only released in North America.

 Fright Knights (1997–1998)

-The Fright Knights were a faction of soldiers that were not ruled by a king, but instead by Basil, the 6007 Bat Lord.
+The Fright Knights were a faction of soldiers that were not ruled by a king, but instead by Basil the Bat Lord.
 The Fright Knights Lego Sets delved deeper into the supernatural "Fantasy" aspect of Lego, featuring black dragons with fire-colored wings, creepy trap-filled red-and-black castles, crystal balls and Willa the Witch, a dark sorceress who was the real power behind Basil's throne.
-Their headquarters was the 6097 Night Lord's Castle.
+Their headquarters was the Night Lord's Castle (6097).

-Later environments similar to or based on Castle
+Ninja (1998–2000)

+The Ninja theme launched in 1998.
+In contrast to Fright Knights, Ninja took its influence from a more realistic starting point and was set in mountainous Japan with medieval buildings.
+It had many elements of the ninja warriors from feudal Japan.

 Knights' Kingdom (2000)

-A completely new environment with no relation to Castle, but filling its place, Knights' Kingdom centered on a conflict involving the Lions, led by King Leo, and the Bulls, led by outlaw Cedric The Bull.
+The Knights' Kingdom theme centred on a conflict involving the Lions, led by King Leo, and the Bulls, led by outlaw Cedric The Bull.
 This theme had many small sets with minifigures, and was the first Castle theme to feature two female minifigs, Queen Leonora and Princess Storm.
 The Lion shields were similar to those of the Royal Knights.
-The Lions castle was 6098 King Leo's Castle, while the Bulls did not have a castle.
+The Lions castle was King Leo's Castle (6098), while the Bulls did not have a castle.

-A game, titled Lego Creator: Knights' Kingdom, was released in late 2000 by Lego Software and allowed the player to create their own kingdoms based on the theme.
+The video game Lego Creator: Knights' Kingdom was released in late 2000 by Lego Software and allowed the player to create their own kingdoms based on the Knights' Kingdom theme.
+Elements of theme also appeared in appearance in Lego Island 2: The Brickster's Revenge in 2001.

-Much like with the Lego Adventurers line, the characters, weapons, castle and others made a special appearance in Lego Island 2: The Brickster's Revenge, which would be the first island that Pepper Roni would visit outside Lego Island itself. where even the Bulls had their own castle.
-The set 10176 King's Castle used the shield crests of this theme, but was released in 2006 as part of the Knight's Kingdom II product line.